truewebber/swift-protoparser/SPRINT7_PLAN.md

 2. Validate custom options according to proto3 rules
 3. Generate correct descriptor representations for custom options
 4. Provide comprehensive tests and documentation for custom options
+5. Complete test coverage for all acceptance criteria from previous sprints

 ## User Stories